K EasyKVM

 What about audio?

-Audio follows whichever computer is currently active.
-On Mac we use ScreenCaptureKit; on Windows, WASAPI.
+Audio is bidirectional — it follows whichever computer is in control, in either direction (Mac → PC and PC → Mac).
+On Mac we capture with ScreenCaptureKit; on Windows, WASAPI loopback.
 You can disable it in Settings if you'd rather keep audio local.

 Free trial?
 Do I need to sign up?

 3 days of full functionality, no credit card — long enough to confirm it works on your hardware.
-After that the host machine needs a license: you sign in once with the email you bought with, and that unlocks it.
+After that the host machine needs a license: paste the email and the license key from your purchase into Settings → License on the host.
 The other computer doesn't need a license or an account; it just joins on the LAN.

 Does the other computer need a license too?